How to integrate Docsbot ai MCP with OpenClaw

 Create BotTool to create a new bot within a team.

-Generate Conversation TicketTool to generate a structured support ticket from a chat agent conversation.
+Generate Conversation TicketGenerates a structured support ticket from a Chat Agent conversation.

 List QuestionsTool to list all questions asked of a specific bot.

-List Bot SourcesTool to list all sources for a specific bot.
+List Bot SourcesRetrieves a paginated list of all sources for a specific bot within a team.

 List TeamsTool to list all teams.